-Whether it's a standalone feature or part of a complete kitchen, an outdoor bar can make your backyard a destination and reason to entertain.
+Whether it's a standalone feature or part of a complete kitchen, an outdoor bar can make your backyard a destination.

-It can be as simple or elaborate as you and your budget allow; many are made of repurposed objects and materials like pallets and barrels, while others are part of a home chef's customized dream kitchen.
+It can be as simple or elaborate as you and your budget allow: Many outdoor bars are made of repurposed objects and materials like pallets and barrels, while others are part of a home chef's customized dream kitchen.
 Some bars are attached to interior kitchens and are a narrow countertop connected via a pass-through window.
 Others are modified sheds or playhouses reimagined as man caves and entertainment centers or quiet places to escape.

 Known as outdoor bars, pub sheds, home bars, backyard bars, outdoor pubs, or their owners' special names, bars are populating backyards and outdoor spaces throughout the world.
 Have fun and get inspired as we explore 25 very different outdoor bars.
 Cheers!